 If you want to make robust, concentrated, delicious coffee, get a Moka pot.
 This category isn’t even close.

 We hope you enjoyed this head-to-head showdown between Moka pots and percolators.
-Both styles of coffee maker have their place and which is right for you depends on your personal taste and how you plan to use your coffee maker.
+Both styles of coffee makers have their place and which is right for you depends on your personal taste and how you plan to use your coffee maker.

 If you don’t mind making small batches, Moka pots make better-tasting coffee.
 Period.
 However, it can be a pain to make coffee for even a small group with a Moka pot.
 Percolators don’t make the best-tasting coffee, but they can churn out many cups at a time and satisfy even large groups of your coffee-craving crowd.